Following These Simple Safety Tips Can Help You Get the Most Benefit From Your Medications

 You should also be checking to make sure that the medication in the container is the medication described on the label.
 The medication label will describe the medication, which may include the shape, color and imprinting.
 If the medication label says the pill is white but you have blue pills, there is a problem and you should not take it.
 Similarly, if you have multiple sizes, shapes, colors, etc in one container, you should not take it.
 Pharmacists sometimes dispense weaker strengths of a medication when the prescribed strength runs out.
 In this case, the pharmacist should consult with you and the directions should be updated to reflect the change, such as taking two of the weaker dose instead of one of the original dose.
 If this occurs, the different medications should never be mixed in one container since the label will indicate how to take only one of them, increasing the possibility that you may take the wrong amount of medication.

 We don't like to think of emergencies, but they do happen and usually at the most inconvenient times.
 While you may think you will be able to tell first responders about the medications you take, stress and anxiety can cause you to forget them.
 Moreover, if you are unconscious, there is no way for you to communicate your medications and medical history.
 For this reason, it's a good idea to have an up-to-date list of all medications and dosages with you, especially when traveling far from home.
 You should also consider giving a copy to a friend or loved one you trust so this person can communicate them to medical professionals.
 Don't forget to write down why you are taking a particular medication, how often you take the medication, and to update the medication if the dosage or frequency changes.

 Be aware of Potential Drug Interactions and Side Effects

 - One drug affects how another drug works;

-- A medical condition you have makes a certain drug potentially harmful;
+- A medical condition you have makes a certain drug work differently;

-- An herbal preparation or supplement affects the action of a drug;
+- Herbal preparations or supplements affect the action of a drug;

 - A food or non-alcoholic drink reacts with a drug;